lukebemish/JsonWrangler/README.md

 ## Servers

 **Note:** As the groovy scripts that JsonWrangler loads can execute arbitrary code, JsonWrangler will not load scripts from server resource packs.
-If you wish to
+If you wish to load scripts from a server resource pack, you will have to copy it as a local resource pack first.

 ## Examples